 Since 1959, the Chorus of Westerly (a not-for-profit performing arts organization) has offered New England music and arts programming of the very highest level of quality and excellence.
-In its 54 years, the Chorus has presented more than 550 performances to over 1.6 million people.
-The Chorus has performed over 90 major choral works always with fully professional orchestras and soloists, presented 12 major American premieres; toured internationally four times, singing in such venues as Smetana Hall, Westminster Abbey and St. Peter’s Basilica, and received countless awards and recognition for its work.
-It has established regional traditions including Summer Pops, an event that annually attracts 25,000 people, and A Celebration of Twelfth Night, an event with over 350 performers annually.
+In its 61 years, the Chorus has presented nearly 700 performances to over 1.6 million people.
+The Chorus has performed over 90 major choral works always with fully professional orchestras and soloists, presented 14 major American premieres; toured internationally five times, singing in such venues as Smetana Hall, Westminster Abbey and St. Peter’s Basilica, and received countless awards and recognition for its work.
+It has established regional traditions such as Summer Pops, an event that annually attracts 25,000 people.
 It has changed the lives of countless generations of New England residents.
-Over 2,500 area residents have been singing members of the Chorus, and 1,500 of them sang as children. the Chorus has purchased, restored, and expanded its own performance venue, the historic George Kent Performance Hall, and is now one of only two independent American choral organizations to own its own performance venue.
+Over 2,500 area residents have been singing members of the Chorus, and 1,500 of them sang as children. the Chorus has purchased, restored, and expanded its own performance venue, the historic George Kent Performance Hall, and is now one of only three independent American choral organizations to own its own performance venue.

 While the Chorus membership is made up of volunteer singers, the professional orientation of the Chorus is apparent in each and every event.
 The vast majority of the adult singers have received some professional voice training.
 The children of the Chorus spend extra time before the season at a special choir camp learning theory, vocal technique, and other choral exercises to better train them for the year ahead.
 For concerts with works that require soloists, professional vocal artists are hired and brought in to perform.
 These soloists are highly respected national and international artists and often work with our singers during their weekend performance stays.
 The orchestra that works with the chorus for each major concert is a fully professional group made up of some of the best musicians from Rhode Island and Massachusetts.
 The orchestra size for a particular concert is not budget-driven but rather score-driven.
 This means that if the score or the maestro calls for 45 musicians, the Chorus hires that number of professionals.This helps ensure the authentic music experience for the performers and audience.
 It is the objective of the Chorus to perform great works of music as one would hear them in the great American concert halls of Boston, New York, or San Francisco.

 For some of the Chorus’s events that are not typical symphonic concerts, the Chorus brings in professional theater directors, choreographers, performers, lighting technicians and stage crew, the majority of whom are from Rhode Island or Connecticut, to work with the many volunteer performers and production assistants to present the shows as professionally as possible.
-For Summer Pops, the Chorus engages professional sound and light companies (Capron of Boston), firework professionals (Grucci), and other special event professionals to create the best possible community event.
+For Summer Pops, the Chorus engages professional sound and light companies, firework professionals (Grucci), and other special event professionals to create the best possible community event.

 Over recent seasons, in an effort to broaden its arts offerings and bring in new audiences, the Chorus has launched its Collegiate Concert Series and its Family Event Series to engage new and younger audience members with the performing arts through high quality, but accessible, programming.
 Performance groups have included The Whiffenpoofs, Dartmouth Aires, and the world famous Harvard Gles Club.
 The Family Events include such popular activites as Chorus Singathon, Oktoberfest, St. Patrick's Day, and Quirk vs. Chicoria.
 It is the hope that these new events introduce the arts to a new and wider audience while still being at the same level of excellence and quality as other Chorus programs.

 In 2013, the Chorus launched the Kent Hall Master Artists Series with an inaugural concert featuring The King's Singers.
-Since that time, the Chorus has welcomed to Kent Hall important choral group such as Chanticleer, the Lorelei Ensemble, Rockapella, the Young Women's Chorus of San Francisco, and the Maryland State Boychoir.
-The Chorus will welcome Stile Antico and Tenet in the months ahead.
+Since that time, the Chorus has welcomed to Kent Hall important choral group such as Chanticleer, the Lorelei Ensemble, Stile Antico, Tenet, Rockapella, the Young Women's Chorus of San Francisco, and the Maryland State Boychoir.

 The Chorus of Westerly has been celebrated in many publications and through many awards and honors given to the Chorus or George Kent.
 Awards received by the Chorus and Kent over the last twenty years include: The Governor’s Arts Award, The Jabez Gorham Business Award, the Tourism Achivement Award, Choral Arts New England’s Lifetime Achievement Award, History Maker Award, Encore Award, and recently Kent’s Pell Award from the State of Rhode Island.